 C) for HSM’s training and supervisory purposes;

-F) to use “Meta Data” and other search terms to scan de-identified MEMBER CARE NAVIGATION AND MODERATOR MESSAGES to search for trends and patterns that may affect HSM’S quality of service, DAYBREAK or the practices of HSM’S MODERATORS OR CARE NAVIGATORSand to contribute to research in relation to alcohol use and online social connection platforms.
+E) to use “Meta Data” and other search terms to scan de-identified MODERATOR MESSAGES to search for trends and patterns that may affect HSM’S quality of service, DAYBREAK or the practices of HSM’S MODERATORS and to contribute to research in relation to alcohol use and online social connection platforms.

 HSM may from time to time distribute surveys through DAYBREAK or to MEMBERS’ email addresses seeking feedback to improve MEMBERS’ experience of DAYBREAK or for marketing purposes to promote DAYBREAK.
 In addition, HSM may engage in health research and seek the participation of MEMBERS.